nikos/springboot-marklogic-sample/README.md

 everyone can get a [free MarkLogic Developer License](http://developer.marklogic.com/free-developer), which gives access to a powerful (= "Enterprise") NoSQL database and application platform, allowing to store and index different kind of document types and search by various ways to quickly drill-down to data you are looking for.
-Note: This demo does only touch the tip of the iceberg regarding [MarkLogic's (search) features](http://www.marklogic.com/what-is-marklogic/enterprise-nosql/), it is really meant only to give you an idea how easy it is building applications with it.
+Note: This sample does only touch the tip of the iceberg regarding [MarkLogic's (search) features](http://www.marklogic.com/what-is-marklogic/enterprise-nosql/), it is really meant only to give you an idea how easy it is building applications with it.